 Later that afternoon shortly after 1800, Sterrett and Higbee were attacked by high speed patrol craft launching what were believed to be Styx anti-ship missiles.
 Sterrett successfully repelled the attack with Terrier missiles, and then, with their 5-inch/54 caliber gun, firing rounds of air fragmentation at the radar position of the two-patrol craft, which resulted in enemy losses and the sinking of both patrol craft.

 The idea that Sterrett had shot down a missile with a missile later proved to be not true.
 What the Sterrett might have seen were phantom radar contacts likely caused by other Navy ships positioned to their north.
-However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…to read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…To read “Striking Eight Bell” use one of the below Bookseller links:

 The stories in these posts and the book; “Striking Eight Bells: A Vietnam Memoir,” reflect the author’s recollection of events.
 Some names, locations, and identifying characteristics have been changed to protect the privacy of those depicted.
 Dialogue has been recreated from memory.
 Dates, times, and locations were recreated from declassified U.S. Navy records and others.
 Photographs used are either public domain or owned by the author.
 Illustrations and maps used were either created by the author or in the public domain.
 The stories in these posts and the book are solely the opinion of the author and not the publisher, Richter Publishing, LLC.